ayls/bicep-tutorial/README.md

 # Update existing storage examples

-These examples assume you have already created my-test-bicep resource group and alesstorage001 and alesstorage002 storage accounts.
+These examples assume you have already created my-test-bicep resource group and alesstorage001 and alesstorage002 storage accounts in that group.

 ```
 az deployment group create -f ./updatestorageaccount1.bicep -g my-test-bicep --parameters storageAccountName=alesstorage001